 - Unwitting Pawn: Shakespeare saw Brutus this way.
 He had sincere republican intentions but he was manipulated by those with more mercenary and unscrupulous goals.

-- A regular character in Asterix often as a Running Gag, as Caesar's adoptive son who keeps sharpening his knife and making Obviously Evil gestures in response to Caesar's "You too, my son".
+- A regular character in Asterix often as a Running Gag, as Caesar's adoptive son who keeps sharpening his knife (even playing with it and hurting himself in the animated film The Twelve Tasks of Asterix) and making Obviously Evil gestures in response to Caesar's "You too, my son".
 He becomes an actual villain to the Gauls in Asterix and Son.